Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Robust Defensive Mechanisms

 DP sets up a game where the adversary is trying to determine whether a training model has an input $D$ or $D'$ which are adjacent datasets and only differ in one sample.
 If the adversary can distinguish which dataset ($D$ or $D'$) is used to train by observing the outputs, we can say this training model leaks private information.
 A formal definition of ($\epsilon, \delta$)-DP is expressed as follows: \begin{defn} $\left((\epsilon, \delta)-\textrm{DP}\right)$.
 A randomized mechanism $f: \textrm{\textbf{D}} \mapsto \mathcal{R}$ offers ($\epsilon, \delta$)-DP if for any adjacent input $d, d' \in \textrm{\textbf{D}}$ and $S \subset \mathcal{R}$,

-where $f(d)$ denotes a random function of $d$. \end{defn} To estimate the accumulate privacy budget in multiple learning iterations, the composition theory in \cite{dwork2008differential} showed the effectiveness, and other variants of DP \cite{8049725,DBLP:journals/corr/DworkR16} use slightly different formulations with (\ref{dp}), and can achieve a tighter privacy delimitation.
-Recently, the authors in \cite{DBLP:journals/corr/abs-2101-04535} derived a lower bound of DP from the adversary perspective, and the Monte Carlo based methods were the first trial on obtaining the privacy level empirically.
-In addition, the concept of local DP was proposed firstly in \cite{duchi2013local,203872}, and enjoyed its popularity gradually.
+where $f(d)$ denotes a random function of $d$. \end{defn} To estimate the accumulated privacy budget in multiple learning iterations, the composition theory in \cite{dwork2008differential} shown the effectiveness, and other variants of DP \cite{Mironov2017Renyi,Dwork2016Concentrated} use slightly different formulations with (\ref{dp}), and can achieve a tighter privacy delimitation.
+Recently, the authors in \cite{Milad2021Adversary} have derived a lower bound of DP from the adversary perspective, and the Monte Carlo-based method is the first trial of obtaining the privacy level empirically.
+In addition, the concept of local DP was proposed firstly in \cite{duchi2013local,Wang2017Locally}, and enjoys its popularity gradually.